 Dir.
 John Hough

-In fact, after the Dickensian strife and struggling with shady millionaire Ray Milland, evil henchmen and scientists, grouchy old men (though they become nicer) and so forth, seeing such a nonthreatening adult character is cause for some great mirth and jolly relief.
-How this character can keep them free of meddlers like Ray Milland one doesn't need to know, with his big belly laugh joyousness he's a Buddha in the sky with white hair and a smile that says "See you at Magic Mountain!
-You must be at least this tall to ride!"
+Even stranger is how we sigh in relief anyway to see his friendly face.
+After the Dickensian strife and struggling with shady millionaire Ray Milland, all the evil henchmen and callous scientists, seeing such a nonthreatening adult character come rolling along to lead us away into a bright telekinetic tomorrow is cause for merry relief.
+How this character can keep the kids and their community free of meddlers like Ray Milland one doesn't need to know, not anymore.
+As adults their powers must surely keep them as safe and off the grid as they'd want.
+With his big belly laugh joyousness, Pyle is a Buddha with white hair and a country and western smile that says I'll see you next Christmas...